Margherita Hut: History

 The construction of the hut was directed by the Italian Alpine Club in 1889.
 The hut was pre-built in the valley, then brought to its final destination by mule and then by men, and assembled on site.
 It was opened on 18 August 1893, in the presence of Margherita of Savoy, Queen of Italy, to whom the hut is dedicated.

 The hut soon became an important research centre for high-elevation medicine, under the direction of Angelo Mosso.
 As the hut was quite small, in 1907 a newer, lower research centre ("Istituto Mosso") was built near the Salati Pass, in Valsesia Valley (Alagna Valsesia), at an elevation of about 2900 m.

 In 1899 a meteorological station was added.
-The lowest temperature registered was -41°C in the winter of 1928–1929; in recent years the lowest was -37,5°C registered on January the 25th 2005.
+The lowest temperature registered was –41 °C in the winter of 1928–1929; in recent years the lowest was –37.5 °C registered on 25 January 2005.

 A complete restoration started in 1977.
 The original hut was dismantled and was replaced by the current hut, built in Valsesia in the town of Failungo Superiore, very close to Alagna Valsesia, which opened in 1980.